PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/gpu.md

 # How to Build GPU Deployment Environment

-FastDeploy currently supports Paddle Inference, ONNX Runtime and TensorRT in the GPU environment.
-It also supports CPU hardware in the GPU environments of Linux & Windows, so developers can compile and integrate the CPU inference backend OpenVINO at the same time.
+FastDeploy supports Paddle Inference, ONNX Runtime and TensorRT in the GPU environment.
+It should be noted that users also can use CPU in a GPU environment in Linux & Windows, so users can integrate the OpenVINO backend at the same time.

 | Backend               | Platform                                             | Supported model format | Description                                                                                 |
 |:--------------------- |:---------------------------------------------------- |:---------------------- |:------------------------------------------------------------------------------------------- |